varnish/Varnish-Book/varnish_book.rst

       This may apply to all variable types – and all languages for that matter.
       Thus it is important that you always check the variable type.

-      .. training: There is no a "rename" operation in Varnish, you have to create another header field and then remove the previous.
+      ..
+TODO for the author: Add: There is no a "rename" operation in Varnish, you have to create another header field and then remove the previous.

 Exercise: Change the error message
 ----------------------------------